fedtools/adfstoolkit/README.md

 A PowerShell Module for optimal handling of SAML2 multi-lateral federation aggregates for Microsoft's AD FS.

-ADFSToolkit reduces installation and configuration time to minutes for proper handling metadata aggregates from Research and Education (R&E) Federated Identity Management service federations.
+ADFSToolkit reduces installation and configuration time to minutes for proper handling of metadata aggregates from Research and Education (R&E) Federated Identity Management service federations.
 This allows AD FS to behave as a viable IdP in a SAML2 R&E federation.

 # Sites using ADFSToolkit
 - CANARIE's Canadian Access Federation: https://www.canarie.ca/identity/support/fim-tools/